 Skills vs Knowledge in Health and Social Care

-In health and social care, both skills and knowledge are crucial for providing high-quality services and support.
+In health and social care, both skills and knowledge are essential for providing high-quality services and support.
 But what’s the difference between the two?
 And why are both so essential?

 In this comprehensive guide, we’ll explore the difference between skills and knowledge.